dpaletti/ppo-on-grid2op/README.md

 If one does not want to rerun all the jobs training and evaluation data are available under `presentation_data/`.
 Model zips are available upon request due to their size.

 ## Project map
-All the code lives in `src/ppo_on_grid2op` so as to be in a packageable form in case it is needed to push it a python index for distribution.
+All the code lives in `src/ppo_on_grid2op` so as to be in a packageable form supported by python package indexes.

 The most important custom implementations are:
 - `gnn_policy.py`: a stable-baselines actor-critic policy that works both for maskable and vanilla PPO